yanpanlau/yanpanlau.github.io/_posts/2016-07-10-FlappyBird-Keras.md

 Keras makes it very easy to build convolution neural network.
 However, there are few things I would like to highlight

-1. It is important to choose a right initialization method.
-I choose normal distribution with $\sigma=0.01$
+*It is important to choose a right initialization method.
+I choose normal distribution with $$\sigma=0.01$$

 ```python
 init=lambda shape, name: normal(shape, scale=0.01, name=name)
 ```

-2. The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting) therefore if your input as 80x80x4 (Tensorflow setting) then you are in trouble.
+*The ordering of the dimension is important, the default setting is 4x80x80 (Theano setting) therefore if your input as 80x80x4 (Tensorflow setting) then you are in trouble.
 If your input dimension is 80x80x4 you need to set **dim_ordering = tf**(tf means tensorflow, th means theano)

-3. In Keras, **subsample=(2,2)** means you downsample the image size from (80x80) to (40x40).
+*In Keras, **subsample=(2,2)** means you downsample the image size from (80x80) to (40x40).
 In ML literature it is often called "stride"

-4. We have used an adaptive learning algorithm called ADAM to do the optimization.
+*We have used an adaptive learning algorithm called ADAM to do the optimization.
 The learning rate is **1-e6**.

 ### DQN